davidkleiven/PEI/README.md

 # PEI
-GUI for getting program parameters
+Parameter Entry Interface (PEI) is a small GUI library for getting user parameters for a program.